-Take your business to the next level with emotional intelligence training
+Take your business to the next level with emotional intelligence skills

 Think about it: if two co-workers get angry at each other and the situation can’t be resolved, their productivity goes down.
-If your customer service team can’t seem sympathetic to clients’ problems, you won’t keep those clients very long.
+If your customer service team isn’t sympathetic to client problems, you won’t keep those clients very long.
 And often situations like these don’t resolve themselves—they turn into vicious cycles, dragging down the morale of everyone involved, as well as your bottom line.